Varsity Boys Water Polo

 Michael KoziolHead Coach

-Mike Koziol finished his fifth season as the head boys water polo coach at Germantown Academy in 2017.
+Mike Koziol enters his sixth season as the head boys water polo coach at Germantown Academy in 2018.

 The Patriots compiled a 17-8-1 record in 2017.
 During the year, GA finished third at Easterns, their best finish since 2004.
 GA also defeated Penn Charter on GA-PC Day for back-to-back years for the first time since 2004-05.
 Three members of Koziol's 2017 team were selected as First Team All-Inter-Ac performers.